 These programs and others, such as attendance at national and international meetings, educational programs, and our awareness campaigns are self-funded.
 The registry alone costs us in excess of $40,000 annually.
-In these tough economic times grants, donations, and free money are not easy to attain.

 We hope that we can count on you.
 We are asking that you support our annual appeal by making a cash donation.
 Let your friends and family be reminded of the seriousness of your disease and ask them to help in any way they can.
 Maybe even just a small donation to recognize your involvement with the FMDSA and acknowledge you as an active part of helping others and working towards a common goal.
 The more people that get involved, the greater our goals and accomplishments.

 We are optimistic that the patients, families, friends, healthcare workers, and concerned people will appreciate the urgency of our situation and give us the financial support to succeed.
 We understand that everyone does not have the ability to personally contribute at this time.
 However, you should not feel awkward or guilty asking others to contribute to your cause.